Hans-Joachim Hoffmann: Peaceful Revolution

-During the Gorbachev era, Hoffmann publicly supported Perestroika in an September 1988 interview with the West German theater journal Theater heute, using the title quote, "The safest course is change."
+During the Gorbachev era, Hoffmann publicly supported Perestroika in a September 1988 interview with the West German theater journal Theater heute, using the title quote, "The safest course is change."
 In the interview, Hoffmann not only expressed sympathy for Gorbachev's political approach, but also refused to call the theatre people who had left East Germany traitors.
 In the aftermath of this interview he was summoned by Kurt Hager, the Central Committee Secretary responsible for culture and member of the Politburo, who tried to pressure him to resign.
 After the meeting, Hoffmann suffered his first heart attack.
 Hoffmann however refused to be intimidated, despite being in poor health.
 From that point on, his phone calls were deliberately monitored, yet he demonstratively continued to defend GDR artists.

 Hoffmann also opposed the ban on the Soviet magazine Sputnik and a number of Soviet films.
 Against the wishes of Hans Modrow and Egon Krenz, he resigned during the Peaceful Revolution alongside rest of the government led by Willi Stoph on 7 November 1989, and was succeeded by his first deputy Dietmar Keller.